beakerbrowser/beaker-browser.gitbook.io/joining-the-social-network.md

 ![](.gitbook/assets/my-feed-not-signed-in.png)

 After you select your profile, you'll see posts from people in your address book.
 Any posts you create will be written to your profile drive under the `/microblog` folder.
-Posts are markdown by default \(.md\) but you can posts .txt, HTML, images, video, and audio. \(The HTML goes in an iframe just to be safe.\)
+Posts are Markdown by default \(`.md`\) but you can posts .txt, HTML, images, video, and audio. \(The HTML goes in an `<iframe>` just to be safe.\)

 ![](.gitbook/assets/my-feed.png)